maya-tsedeke/Solita-Helsinki-city-bike-app/README.md

 ### Deploying to Azure
 <a name="deploying-to-azure"></a>
 The project is deployed in an Azure Web App container.
 You can access the application through the following URL: https://solitawebapp.azurewebsites.net/
+#### Automated Azure Deployment
+To automate the deployment of this project to Azure Web App, we use GitHub Actions.
+The workflow file for the deployment is defined in .github/workflows/main_solitawebapp.yml.
+The workflow is triggered when a commit is pushed to the main branch or when manually triggered.

+#### Prerequisites
+Before setting up the deployment, make sure you have the following:

+An Azure Web App instance with the appropriate app service plan.
+An Azure Container Registry instance to host the Docker images.
+A publish profile for the Azure Web App.
+Docker and Docker Buildx installed on your local machine.
+#### Configuration
+To configure the deployment, you need to add the following secrets to your GitHub repository:

+AzureAppService_PublishProfile_f4feb239a64a458b9dff4a986fce597f: the publish profile for the Azure Web App.
+AzureAppService_ContainerUsername_68d4122fc37d4a5ca5b75edbf6596c3c: the username for the Azure Container Registry.
+AzureAppService_ContainerPassword_a1377356b0a74b5da3d9bc0d7fb78165: the password for the Azure Container Registry.
+#### Workflow
+The workflow consists of two jobs: build and deploy.

+The build job builds the Docker image for the project and pushes it to the Azure Container Registry.

+The deploy job deploys the Docker image to the Azure Web App.
+It uses the publish profile to authenticate with the Azure Web App and the image from the Azure Container Registry.

+To run the workflow, make sure you have the necessary prerequisites and secrets set up, then push a commit to the main branch or manually trigger the workflow.
 ### Endpoints
 The following endpoints are available in the project: